 An indispensable little fishing gadget that you can store just about anywhere, and whip it out at a moment’s notice to fish a spot you might otherwise have missed.

-How to Choose the Best Travel and Backpacking Fishing Rod
+Buyer’s Guide to Travel and Backpacking Fishing Rods

 But there are other considerations when it comes to choosing the best backpacking fishing rods, so check out the buyer’s guide below for some insider tips and advice on what to look for.

 Type of Fishing Rod

 Rods come in a variety of types to suit a variety of fishing styles.
 The same is true for travel fishing rods.

 Casting rods, spinning rods, fly fishing rods, surf-fishing rods, trolling rods, telescopic rods… the list can be mind-boggling if you’re not sure what you’re looking for.